 What we did get some nice pictures of were the legions of white trilliums that blanketed the hardwood forests along the highway.
 The official flower of Ontario, white trilliums are lovely, happy little flowers.
 We have the red variety growing throughout our property, but I have yet to see the white ones here at home.

-station, general store and LCBO agent.
+We pass through the town of Orville, which boasts a restaurant as well as a gas station, general store and LCBO agent.
 This is one of the handful of places where the Seguin Trail crosses the highway and provides access to services.

 Continuing on, Hwy 518 comes to an end at Hwy 400/69, just south of Parry Sound.
 It's only been about 60km, but it took us about an hour to drive, including stops along the way.